Italian cinema has the sprezzatura!

 Presentation:

-French films take the crown for zany art house films, but La Chimera proves Italian cinema can just as quirky.
+French films take the crown for zany art house films, but La Chimera proves Italian cinema can be just as quirky.
 There are a lot of great ideas in this film both thematically and visually.
-The compositions, color and wardrobe look fantastic despite the desaturated period drama look with plenty of sprezzatura from the upside down shots and sped up motion to the changing aspect ratio and film formats.
-Although the lead is quiet, everyone else surrounding him vibrant, creating an even more colorful Italian setting.
+The compositions, color and wardrobe look fantastic despite the desaturated period drama look with sprezzatura from upside down shots and sped up motion to changing aspect ratios and film formats.
+Although the lead is quiet, everyone surrounding him is vibrant, creating an even more colorful Italian setting.
 I loved the dancing, humor and narrative structure, but the film doesnโt tie itself together very well.
-This could almost be a caper for how funny it is, but think of it is a quirky character arc adventure.
+This could almost be a caper for how funny it is, but it is better described as a quirky character arc adventure.

 Conclusion:

-This film has all the makings of a critically acclaimed film, but falls short in execution.
+This film has all the makings of a critically acclaimed film but falls short in execution.
 The main character doesnโt communicate much aside from angsty emoting, which allows him to be endearing but doesnโt make us invest in the romantic subplot.
-Although the emotional payoff falls flat, the charming screenplay of gypsy grave robbers might be reason enough to make this oneโs favorite film of 2023.
+Although the emotional payoff falls flat, the charming screenplay of gypsy grave robbers might be reason enough to make this someoneโs favorite film of 2023.

 Recommendations